Talk about warring everywhere – with the boom in mobile devices, waging wars is trending worldwide!

-With the console versions of the game reviewed and voted in our previous two articles on which are the best Call of Duty games, we now take to our feet to decide on the mobile versions of the game – and which are our favorites.
+With the console versions of the game reviewed and voted in our previous two articles on which are the best Call of Duty games, we now take to our feet to decide on the mobile versions of the game.

 If you haven’t read up on our reviews of Call of Duty games in its early days, see which is our best Call of Duty game here: